Aegisub/aegisite/source/docs/3.0/Automation/Lua/Subtitle_file_interface.html.md

 * `subtitles.append(line)`
 * `subtitles.append(line1, line2, ...)`

-Append one or more lines to the end of the subtitles file.
+Append one or more lines to the end of the appropriate section of the subtitles file.
+If the section does not exist, it will be created.
 In the first syntax, it is the number 0 (zero) used for index.
 (Setting index 0 causes an append operation.)

 The third syntax supports appending multiple lines with one single operation.